Related Pages

 We follow the National Curriculum for Computing in England

 At Rowanfield Junior School, we believe Computing and ICT are curriculum areas which have developed quite rapidly over the last decade.
-Computer literacy is essential to help our pupils understand present-day skills and we are delighted to offer a curriculum which ensures all pupils are given the opportunities to be computer literate by the time they transition to KS2 and Secondary School.
-Whilst computing itself isn’t a specific focus on the Early Years Framework, technology and problem solving are fundamental elements.
-From these earliest beginnings, Rowanfield Junior School pupils go on to enjoy lessons on programming, coding, creating media, understanding networks and learning how to start safe on the internet (E-Safety) throughout their KS2 journey.
+Computer literacy is essential to help our pupils understand present-day skills and we are delighted to offer a curriculum which ensures all pupils are given the opportunities to be computer literate by the time they transition to Secondary School.
+Rowanfield Junior School pupils enjoy lessons on programming, coding, creating media, understanding networks and learning how to stay safe on the internet (E-Safety) throughout their KS2 journey.

 All pupils at Rowanfield Junior School have the right to have rich, deep learning experiences that balance all the aspects of computing.
 With technology playing such a significant role in society today, we believe ‘computational thinking’ is a skill every child must be taught if they are to be able to participate effectively and safely in this digital world.